-Notably, a violation of § 2250 must be predicated on an offender's failure to comply with a statutory requirement under SORNA; requirements set forth by the Guidelines do not create an additional basis for criminal liability.
+Notably, at least one case has held that a violation of § 2250 must be predicated on an offender's failure to comply with a statutory requirement under SORNA and that the requirements set forth by the Guidelines do not create an additional basis for criminal liability.
 See, e.g., United States v.
 Belaire, 480 F. App'x 284, 286-88 (5th Cir.
 2012) (differentiating between SORNA's requirement to report residency changes within three business days and the requirement to provide temporary lodging information that is contained in the Guidelines, noting that the latter does not create criminal liability under § 2250; and holding that offender could not be prosecuted for failing to update temporary lodging information where neither Texas nor New York required that such information be provided).

 Under SORNA, jurisdictions are required to provide a criminal penalty that includes a maximum penalty of greater than one year for the failure of a sex offender to comply with the SORNA requirements.
 34 U.S.C. § 20913(f); see also Final Guidelines, supra note 3, at 38,069 (noting that Indian tribes are not included in this requirement because tribal court jurisdiction does not extend to imposing terms of imprisonment exceeding a year).
 For additional discussion concerning prosecutions for failure to register based on offenders' failure to update information, see supra I.C.4.
 See, e.g., United States v.
 Shinn, No. 22-1731, 2022 WL 2518014, at \1 (8th Cir.
-July 7, 2022) (per curiam) (holding that offender failed to register under Iowa law where there was sufficient evidence that sex offender knew or should have known of the requirement to notify the sheriff of a change in his license plate number within five days and offender failed to do so); Anderson v.
-State, 351 So.
-3d 556, 558 (Ala.
-Crim.
-App.
-2021) (holding that the trial court erred in
+July 7, 2022) (per curiam) (holding that offender failed to register under Iowa law where there was sufficient evidence that sex offender knew or should have known of the requirement to notify the sheriff of a change in his license plate number within five days and offender